-Goal 5.1a: Ensure that court rules, processes, and procedures are published or posted in an accessible manner.

-Goal 5.1b: Adopt measures designed to provide flexibility in the handling of cases, while reducing cost, delay, and other unnecessary burdens to litigants in the adjudication of disputes.
+- Goal 6.1a: Ensure that court rules, processes, and procedures are published or posted in an accessible manner. - Goal 6.1b: Adopt measures designed to provide flexibility in the handling of cases, while reducing cost, delay, and other unnecessary burdens to litigants in the adjudication of disputes.

-Strategy 5.2.
-Ensure that the federal judiciary is open and accessible to those who participate in the judicial process.
+Strategy 6.2.
+Ensure that the federal judiciary is open and accessible, on a non-discriminatory basis, to all those who participate in the judicial process.

 Background and Commentary.
-As part of its commitment to the core value of equal justice, the federal judiciary seeks to assure that all who participate in federal court proceedings - including jurors, litigants, witnesses, and observers - are treated with dignity and respect and understand the process.
+As part of its commitment to the core value of equal justice, the federal judiciary seeks to assure that all who participate in federal court proceedings - including jurors, litigants, bankruptcy participants, witnesses, journalists, and observers - are treated with dignity and respect and understand the process.
 The judiciary's national website and the websites of individual courts provide the public with information about the courts themselves, court rules, procedures and forms, judicial orders and decisions, and schedules of court proceedings.
 Court dockets and case papers and files are posted on the internet through a judiciary-operated public access system.
 Court forms commonly used by the public have been rewritten in an effort to make them clearer and simpler to use, and court facilities are now designed to provide greater access to persons with disabilities.
 Some districts offer electronic tools to assist pro se filers in generating civil complaints.
 The Judicial Conference is working to enhance citizen participation in juries by improving the degree to which juries are representative of the communities in which they serve, reducing the burden of jury service, and improving juror utilization.

 However, federal court processes are complex, and it is an ongoing challenge to ensure that participants have access to information about court processes and individual court cases, as well as court facilities.
-Many who come to the courts also have limited proficiency in English, and resources to provide interpretation and translation services are limited, particularly for civil litigants.
-Continued efforts are needed, and this strategy sets forth four goals to make courts more accessible for jurors, litigants, witnesses, and others.
+Many who come to the courts also have limited proficiency in English, and resources to provide interpretation and translation services are limited, particularly for civil litigants and bankruptcy participants.
+Continued efforts are needed, and this strategy sets forth four goals to make courts more accessible for jurors, litigants, bankruptcy participants, witnesses, and others.

-Goal 5.2a: Provide jurors, litigants, witnesses, and observers with comprehensive, readily accessible information about court cases and the work of the courts.

-- Goal 5.2b: Reduce the hardships associated with jury service, and improve the experiences of citizens serving as grand and petit jurors. - Goal 5.2c: Improve the extent to which juries are representative of the communities in which they serve. - Goal 5.2d: Develop best practices for handling claims of pro se litigants in civil and bankruptcy cases.
+- Goal 6.2a: Provide jurors, litigants, bankruptcy participants, witnesses, journalists, and observers with comprehensive, readily accessible information about court cases and the work of the courts. - Goal 6.2b: Improve the extent to which juries are representative of the communities in which they serve, reduce the hardships associated with jury service, and improve the experiences of citizens serving as grand and petitjurors. - Goal 6.2c: Develop best practices for handling claims of pro se litigants in civil and bankruptcy cases.